 Colonel Minnich’s recent military assignments include Secretary of the United Nations Command Military Armistice Commission in Seoul, Korea, where he led a multinational organization responsible for negotiating and supervising armistice compliance on the Korean peninsula.
 Director of the Afghanistan Program at the Defense Security Cooperation Agency in the Pentagon, where he led the analyses, policy formulation and program execution of $33 billion defense program to equip, train and sustain the Afghan National Security Forces (ANSF).
 Director of the Security Assistance Office at NATO Training Mission Afghanistan in Kabul, Afghanistan, where he led four joint divisions in the management and execution of over $45 billion to equip, arm and sustain the ANSF.
 Director of Policy and Operations and later Deputy Chief of the Joint U.S. Military Affairs Group Korea in Seoul, Korea, where he supervised the U.S. security cooperation policies, operations, and foreign military sales with the Republic of Korea.
 Policy Branch Chief for the United States Forces Korea in Seoul, Korea, where he planned, developed and implemented political-military policy, relating to the Korean peninsula and Northeast Asia.
 Colonel Minnich has had various field artillery command and staff positions overseas and in the U.S.

 Colonel Minnich is a senior service college distinguished honor graduate from the Korean National Defense University in Seoul, Korea.
-He holds a Master of Arts (Artium Magister) in Regional Studies – East Asia from Harvard University’s Graduate School of Arts and Sciences in Cambridge, Massachusetts; a Master of Science in Military Arts and Sciences from the U.S. Army Command and General Staff College in Fort Leavenworth, Kansas; and a graduate diploma in Korean Language Studies from Sogang University’s Center for Korean Studies in Seoul, Korea.
+He is a doctoral student at the University of Southern California; and has earned a Master of Arts (Artium Magister) in Regional Studies – East Asia from Harvard University’s Graduate School of Arts and Sciences in Cambridge, Massachusetts; a Master of Science in Military Arts and Sciences from the U.S. Army Command and General Staff College in Fort Leavenworth, Kansas; and a graduate diploma in Korean Language Studies from Sogang University’s Center for Korean Studies in Seoul, Korea.